The Touch-Sensitive Plants Known as Mimosa Pudica or Touch-Me-Not

 Also Popularly Known as Tickle Me Plants

-The touch sensitive plants known as mimosa pudica have small beautiful pink flowers.
+The touch sensitive plants known as mimosa pudica have small and beautiful pink flowers.
 The leaves of this very small plant fold up on a gentle touch and remain like that for few minutes.
 If you touch the plant stems, the plant itself will look like it has slept, because it will fold all the leaves and even bend and collapse a little.
 The leaves also remain folded after sunset and they actually look like they are sleeping at night.

-Mimosa Pudica plants are actually sensitive to physical parameters like touch, temperature and light which means the plants fold and shrink their leaves and even look like they are dead when someone touches them or when there is a sudden variation in temperature or light.
+Mimosa Pudica plants are actually sensitive to physical parameters like touch, temperature, and light, which means the plants fold and shrink their leaves and even look like they are dead when someone touches them or when there is a sudden variation in temperature or light.
 This also explains why the leaves of the plants fold upon after sunset.
 However, it appears that they react more to a touch compared to a variation in temperature or light.

 The other popular names of these plants are 'tickle me', sensitive plant', 'sleeping plant', 'shy plant', 'humble plant', 'chuimui', 'ant plant' etc.